puzzle/puzzle.opnsense/roles/opnsense_configure/README.md

 Role Variables
 --------------

-The variables must be structured in a way that each puzzle.opnsense module has its own block.
-Each module related block is then structured just like the corresponding module parameters as documented in the modules themselves.
+The variables must be structured in a way that each puzzle.opnsense module has its own variable section .
+Each module related variable section is then structured just like the corresponding module parameters as documented in the modules themselves.
 The top level structure must be structured as follows:
 ```yaml